 - A motorcycle endorsement, which extends their normal driving privileges to cover motorized bikes.

-Motorcycle licenses and endorsements from any of the other fifty states (or DC) are valid in Ohio.
+Motorcycle licenses and endorsements from any of the other 50 states (or DC) are valid in Ohio.
 To obtain an Ohio motorcycle license or endorsement, a rider will need to either pass a skills test or take an Ohio motorcycle training course.

 General Rules of the Road for Motorcycles